 HFMD in Singapore

-HFMD is endemic in Singapore and became legally notifiable in Oct 2000, i.e. medical practitioners, childcare centres, kindergartens and schools with HFMD outbreaks must notify the Ministry of Health.
+HFMD is endemic in Singapore and became legally notifiable in Oct 2000, i.e. medical practitioners, childcare centres, kindergartens with HFMD outbreaks must notify the Ministry of Health.

 For the latest HFMD situation, you may refer to HFMD: Updates.